Treorchy railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

 Monday-Saturday, there is a half-hourly service to Southbound and to Northbound.
 There is a two hourly service in each direction on Sundays.
 In July 2018, previous franchise operator Arriva Trains Wales announced a trial period of extra Sunday services on the Rhondda Line to Cardiff and Barry Island.
 This was in response to a survey by local AM Leanne Wood and the success of extra Sunday services on the Merthyr Line and the Rhymney Line.

-The Rhondda line was planned to be electrified, work that was completed in 2024.
-This would allow journeys from Cardiff to Treorchy to be reduced to 40 minutes, which would help boost the local economy.
+The Rhondda line was electrified in 2024.
+This allows faster journeys from Cardiff to Treorchy, encouraging the local economy.

 The services from this station were suspended in Summer 2023, due to major route upgrade work being carried out at multiple locations as part of the Valley Lines electrification scheme.
-A replacement bus service is in operation from here to Pontypridd and to Treherbert, calling at all local stations until February 2024 Rail services resumed at the station from 26 February 2024 following completion of the majority of the infrastructure works.
+A replacement bus service operated between Pontypridd and to Treherbert, calling at all local stations, until February 2024.
+Rail services resumed at the station from 26 February 2024 following completion of the majority of the infrastructure works.